hibiscus-player/jar-pack-maven-plugin/README.md

 # jar-pack-maven-plugin
 A maven plugin to assist in creating jar files which contain other jar files.
-For example, you can use this maven plugin, if you want to add one of your dependencies to the final jar, in a way that you want to achieve the following file structure:
+For example, you can use this maven plugin if you want to add one of your dependencies to the final jar in a way that you want to achieve the following file structure:
 ```
 example-result-artifact-1.0.jar
 ├── com